tumBAIS/RoutingBlocks/docs/source/getting_started.rst

 2. alns.collect_score: This method gathers scores for the provided operators.
 It requires the selected operators and a score as arguments.
 3. alns.adapt_operator_weights: This method adjusts the weights of the operators based on the scores collected during the last period.

-For more details on the ALNS solver, see the `documentation <alns>`_.
-The full code of the ALNS algorithm is available `here <alns_code>`_.
+For more details on the ALNS solver, see the :ref:`documentation <alns>`.
+The full code of the ALNS algorithm is available :ref:`here <https://github.com/tumBAIS/RoutingBlocks/tree/main/examples/alns>`_.
 A more sophisticated ALNS-based algorithm can be found in the `main repository <https://github.com/tumBAIS/RoutingBlocks/tree/main/examples/evrptw>`_.

 Implementing custom operators
 ------------------------------------